 Group | Physical Hazards and Health

-Man-made and natural physical hazards are ubiquitously distributed in our environment.
-The research of the Physical Hazards and Health Research group focuses on (but is not restricted to) the health effects of exposure to electromagnetic fields, ultraviolet radiation, ionizing radiation, climate including extreme weather events, and noise.
+Man-made and natural physical hazards are ubiquitous in our environment.
+The Physical Hazards and Health Research group's research focuses particularly on the health effects of exposure to electromagnetic fields, ultraviolet radiation, ionising radiation, noise and climate, including extreme weather events.
+However, the scope of our research is not limited to these areas.

 We develop exposure assessment methods and apply them to epidemiological studies to examine the impact of physical hazards on health.
-We consider a wide variety of health outcomes that are relevant in this context, such as carcinogenicity, neurodegenerative diseases, cardiovascular diseases or health-related quality of life.
+We consider a wide variety of relevant health outcomes, such as carcinogenicity, neurodegenerative diseases, cardiovascular diseases and health-related quality of life.
 We also conduct regular health impact assessments and systematic reviews.
-In addition to physical hazards, we address the cardio-respiratory health effects of passive smoking and air pollution exposure.
+In addition to physical hazards, we examine the cardio-respiratory health effects of passive smoking and exposure to air pollution.

 Martin Röösli